adaford/Crypto_Arbitrage/README.md

 compares cryptocurrency prices for individual coins across several exchanges and looks for coins with large differences in price indicating an arbitrage opportunity.

 $python tradingviewprices.py 6  ----------> searches all exchanges for any coins with a 6% or greater price differential.

+$python coinmarketcap_price.py -----------> returns current prices for top 50 coins on coinmarketcap as a dictionary